piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

-# AzureDevOps-Zero-to-Hero with realtime projects
+# AzureDevOps-Zero-to-Hero with real-time projects

-Welcome to our comprehensive course on Azure DevOps where we'll dive deep into practical projects that will help you master Azure DevOps and bolster your DevOps skills.
+Welcome to our comprehensive course on Azure DevOps, where we'll dive deep into practical projects that will help you master Azure DevOps and bolster your DevOps skills.

 ### Day 1: Introduction to Azure DevOps and Basic Concepts 🌟